Application Details for Stadtman Investigators

-Who we are: Among our approximately 1,100 principal investigators and 5,000 trainees are world-renowned experts in basic, translational, and clinical research.
-Our strength is our diversity in pursuit of a common goal, to alleviate human suffering from disease.
-Similar to academia, we offer our scientists the opportunity to mentor outstanding trainees at all levels (e.g., graduate students and postdoctoral fellows) in a research setting.
+Who we are: The NIH Intramural Research Program is home for 1,100 principal investigators and 4,000 trainees and many of them are world-renowned experts in basic, translational, population-based, and clinical research.
+As a government agency which incorporates some of the best aspects of an academic institution, we strongly encourage our scientists to mentor outstanding trainees at all levels (e.g., graduate students and postdoctoral fellows) in a research setting.

-Qualifications/eligibility: Candidates must have an M.D., Ph.D., D.D.S./D.M.D., D.V.M, D.O., R.N./Ph.D., or equivalent doctoral degree and have an outstanding record of research accomplishments as evidenced by publications in major peer-reviewed journals.
-Applicants should be non-tenured scientists.
+Qualifications/eligibility: Applicants must have an M.D., Ph.D., Pharm.D., Psy.
+D., D.D.S./D.M.D., D.V.M., D.O., R.N./Ph.D., or equivalent doctoral degree and have an outstanding record of research accomplishments as evidenced by high quality publications in peer-reviewed journals.
 Appointees may be U.S. citizens, resident aliens, or non-resident aliens with, or eligible to obtain, a valid employment-authorization visa.

-We call upon individuals who will open our eyes to possibilities we haven’t yet envisioned, complement our scientific mission, and enhance our research efforts.
-More information about our program is at http://irp.nih.gov.
-The inspiring story of Earl and Thressa Stadtman’s research at the NIH is at http://history.nih.gov/exhibits/stadtman.
-Specific questions regarding this recruitment effort may be directed to Dr. Roland Owens, Assistant Director, NIH Office of Intramural Research, at email@example.com.
+The inspiring story of Earl and Thressa Stadtman’s research at the NIH is at https://history.nih.gov/display/history/Stadtman+Introduction.
+Specific questions regarding this recruitment effort may be directed to Dr. Roland Owens, Director of Research Workforce Development, NIH Office of Intramural Research, at email@example.com.
 DHHS and NIH are Equal Opportunity Employers.

-THE NIH IS DEDICATED TO BUILDING AN INCLUSIVE AND DIVERSE COMMUNITY IN ITS TRAINING AND EMPLOYMENT PROGRAMS
+THE NIH IS DEDICATED TO EQUITY, DIVERSITY AND INCLUSION IN ITS TRAINING AND EMPLOYMENT PROGRAMS.